Money Creation and Banking: Theory and Evidence: Model

 \section{Model}

-The model constructed here extends the standard monetary search model \citep{lagos2005unified} by introducing fractional reserve banking and unsecured credit.
-Time is discrete and two markets convene sequentially in each time period: (1) a frictionless centralized market (CM, hereafter), where agents work, consume, and adjust their balances, following after (2) a decentralized market (DM, hereafter), where buyers and sellers meet and trade bilaterally.
+The model constructed here extends the standard monetary search model \citep{lagos2005unified} by introducing fractional reserve banking, unsecured credit, and capital accumulation.
+Time is discrete and two markets convene sequentially in each time period: (1) a decentralized market (DM, hereafter), where buyers and sellers meet and trade bilaterally, followed by (2) a frictionless centralized market (CM, hereafter), where agents work, consume, and adjust their balances.
 The DM trade features imperfect record-keeping and limited commitment.
 Due to these two frictions, some means of payment are needed in DM trades.
-Below I describe the economic agents in this economy and the different types of DM meetings. \\

-\textbf{Buyers and Sellers } The economy consists of a unit mass of buyers and a unit mass of sellers who discount their utility each period by $\beta$.
-The preferences of buyers and sellers for each period are
+There is a unit mass of households who discount their utility each period by $\beta$.
+The preferences of the households for each period are

-where $X$ is the CM consumption, $H$ is the CM disutility from production, and $q$ is the DM consumption.
+where $C$ is the CM consumption, $\zeta> 0$ is a parameter, $H$ is the CM disutility from production, and $q$ is the DM consumption.
 As standard, assume $U'$, $u'$, $c'>0$, $U''$, $u''<0$, $c''\geq0$, and $u(0) = c(0)=0$.
+Furthermore, I assume that the CM utility has a constant relative risk aversion equal to 1, i.e., $-C\frac{ U''(C)}{U'(C)}=1$.
 Consumption goods are perishable.
-One unit of $H$ produces one unit of $X$ in the CM.
-The efficient consumption in the CM and DM is denoted by $X^*$ and $q^*$, respectively, which solve $U'(X^*)=1$ and $u'(q^*)=c'(q^*)$, respectively. \\
+The efficient quantity of DM consumption in the DM is denoted by $q^*$ which solves $u'(q^*)=c'(q^*)$.
+At the beginning of the DM, each household receives a preference shock such that they can be either buyer or a seller.
+A household will be a buyer with probability $\nu$, while with probability $1-\nu$ a household is a seller.

+There is a representative firm.
+During the CM young firms are born, and they become old and die in the next CM.
+Firms maximize their profit by producing CM consumption goods by hiring labor and using capital as inputs.
+The production technology is given by $F(K,N)$ where $K$ is the capital input and $N$ is the labor input.
+The production function $F(K,N)$ satisfies $F_K,F_N>0$, $F_{KK},F_{NN}<0$ and constant returns to scale.
+Given a constant returns to scale technology, we can define $f(k)\equiv F(k,1)=F(K,N)/N$ where $k=K/N$.
+Capital is depreciated by $\delta$ every period.
+Assume that firms are anonymous in the CM, and they cannot commit to honour intertemporal promises.
+Therefore, a firm needs a medium of exchange to purchase capital goods.
+To finance investments, firms can borrow from banks.
+There exists a capital producer whose technology can transform CM consumption goods into capital goods with cost $\Phi(\cdot)$.